mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 resources.
 The reality is quite the opposite.
 Keeping a military ship properly supplied is always a challenge and there are opposed forces at work.
 A well-supplied ship is one with high morale.
-While a ship’s captain strives to keep their ship amply supplied at all times, they have a limited budget to work with.
+While a ship's captain strives to keep their ship amply supplied at all times, they have a limited budget to work with.
 The purser is the manager of these funds and their career

-Crew Roles

 Make sure the speculative cargo goods the purser bought are of the expected quality.
 Opposed: Difficult (10+) Admin or Broker check (INT) versus a Difficult (10+) Deception check (INT).